Intermediate20 min readManufacturing

 Mitsubishi Function Blocks Example for Assembly Lines

 Complete working example demonstrating Function Blocks implementation for Assembly Lines using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 (* Mitsubishi GX Works2/GX Works3 - Assembly Lines Control *)